gene891212/song-lyrics/English/Someday.md

 I can't always feel worried
 Mind won't stop spinning
 And I keep on overthinking, all the time
-I hope with time the healing, will mend my soul
+I hope with time the healing will mend my soul
 And I can let you go

 But I believe, someday soon I'll learn to overcoming